tanyalrogers/RREAS/README.md

 If a haul had no fish, it will appear in the output dataset (with TOTAL_NO=0).
-If a haul had fish, but no fish were measured, there will be a TOTAL_NO\>0, NMEAS will be 0, and there will be a single length/mass entry for that haul, which will be the average values used as a substitute.
+If a haul had fish, but no fish were measured, there will be a TOTAL_NO\>0, NMEAS will be 0, and there will be a single length/mass entry for that haul, which will be the average value used as a substitute.

-The output table will include TOTAL_NO, NMEAS (number measured), EXP (expansion factor), SP_NO (specimen number) and values for the requested distribution.
+The output table will include TOTAL_NO, NMEAS (number measured), EXP (expansion factor, TOTAL_NO/NMEAS), SP_NO (specimen number) and values for the requested distribution.
 If `"size"` is requested, it will include column STD_LENGTH.
 If `"mass"` is requested, it will include columns STD_LENGTH and WEIGHT.
 If size limits are specified, it will include additional columns NMEAS_SIZE (number measured in the size range), PSIZE (proportion of measured fish in the size range), and NSIZE (total number in the size range, which is probably what you want, not TOTAL_NO).

 ``` r
 #Size distribution for anchovy